Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 Cons
 ~~~~

-* Obviously the InternetExplorerDriver will only work on Windows!
+* Obviously the `Internet Explorer Driver`_ will only work on Windows!
 * Comparatively slow (though still pretty snappy :)

 Installing
 ~~~~~~~~~~

 Simply add ``webdriver-all.jar`` to your ``CLASSPATH``.
-You do not need to run an installer before using the InternetExplorerDriver, though some configuration is required.
+You do not need to run an installer before using the `Internet Explorer Driver`_, though some configuration is required.

 Required Configuration